richarddmorey/encrypt_data_example/README.md

 ### What does this example show?

-* **How to encrypt a file for sharing**: See `encrypt_it.R`, which shows how to create an encrypted file with a passphrase, which you can then share on GitHub or OSF.
+* **How to encrypt a file for sharing**: See `data/encrypt_it.R`, which shows how to create an encrypted file with a passphrase, which you can then share on GitHub or OSF.
 The file that is encrypted, `exp1.txt`, is linked in the script.
-* **How to decrypt a file for analysis**: See `load_data.R` for an example data loading script that decrypts the file directly from GitHub.
+* **How to decrypt a file for analysis**: See `data/load_data.R` for an example data loading script that decrypts the file directly from GitHub.
 Note that in this file, passphrase is defined so that you can load the data.
 You would not share this until you were ready.
 This repository is in a "public-sharing-ready" state.
-* **You can share analyses and meta-data without sharing data**: See `analysis.R` and `exp1_columns.md`.
+* **You can share analyses and meta-data without sharing data**: See `data/analysis.R` and `data/exp1_columns.md`.
 These files contain a (basic) analysis and meta-data for the encrypted data set.
 These could be shared with someone --- for instance, someone who might want the details of an analysis --- without revealing the data.

 Once the data is loaded using the `load_data.R` script, one can analyse it as normal.
 For someone simply running the script with the correct passphrase, the encryption is completely transparent.